John Herdman: 2022 FIFA World Cup

 Despite being placed in a challenging group alongside Belgium, Croatia and Morocco, Canada showed moments of promise, including Davies scoring the country's first-ever goal at a men's World Cup.

-Canada's first match of the tournament against Belgium on November 23 ended in a 1–0 loss, despite Canada dictating most of the play, and failing to convert any of their 22 shots, including a penalty.
+Canada's first match of the tournament against Belgium on 23 November ended in a 1–0 loss, despite Canada dictating most of the play, and failing to convert any of their 22 shots, including a penalty.
 Four days later, Canada lost 4–1 to Croatia, despite scoring first, eliminating Canada from the tournament after two matches.
-Canada were defeated 2–1 by Morocco in their final group match on December 1, finishing fourth in the group with zero points.
+Canada were defeated 2–1 by Morocco in their final group match on 1 December, finishing fourth in the group with zero points.

 Off the field, Herdman was recognized for his leadership and emotional intelligence, particularly in managing the late injury of veteran defender Doneil Henry.
-Twelve days before Canada’s opener, Henry suffered a calf injury and voluntarily withdrew from the squad to allow a fully fit player to join.
+Twelve days before Canada's opener, Henry suffered a calf injury and voluntarily withdrew from the squad to allow a fully fit player to join.
 Herdman called it one of the "toughest moments" of his coaching career.
 He supported Henry's decision to remain with the group in a non-playing role, contributing behind the scenes on tactical preparation and player morale:

 I can't make you feel better for what you're going through but you won't feel better at home.
 And your boys need you here...
 Make sure you're ready to help the boys.

-Following the World Cup, Herdman led Canada to the 2023 CONCACAF Nations League Finals, losing 2-0 to the United States.
+Following the World Cup, Herdman led Canada to the 2023 CONCACAF Nations League Finals, losing 2–0 to the United States in the final.

 Toronto FC

 On 1 October 2023, Herdman left his positions with Canada Soccer to take charge of Toronto FC with MLS.
-At the time of the announcement, TFC sat bottom of the Eastern Conference, with three wins from twenty-six games in the 2023 season.
-Under Herdman, Toronto FC earned its largest win margin against rivals CF Montreal with a lopsided 5-1 result.
-Toronti FC also defeated the reigning Concacaf Champions Cup holders, C.F.
-Pachuca, by a 2-1 scoreline in Leagues Cup action at BMO Field in the Leagues Cup group finale.
+At the time of the announcement, Toronto sat bottom of the Eastern Conference, with three wins from twenty-six games in the 2023 season.
+Under Herdman, Toronto earned its largest win margin against rivals CF Montreal with a 5–1 result.
+Toronto FC also defeated the reigning CONCACAF Champions Cup holders, Pachuca, by a 2–1 scoreline in Leagues Cup action at BMO Field in the final group game.
+Herdman resigned in November 2024.

-On 29 November 2024, Herdman announced his resignation from his position with Toronto FC.